 Driving is something most of us take for granted.
 However, North Carolina recognizes driving as a privilege, not a right.
 “If you abuse it, you may lose it,” as the DMV says.

 The following is an incomplete list of traffic violations resulting in license suspension or revocation:

-License revocation and suspension may be settled with or without a hearing.
-If you have a hearing, and you are granted the ability to reinstate your license, you will have to follow certain terms and conditions.
-Not all violations require a hearing.
-If you don’t have to go to court, or your hearing didn’t go in your favor, you may be allowed to apply for another license after your suspension time period is over.
-The state will decide if you are eligible to receive your license once again.
+If you are granted your license after a hearing, you will have to follow specific terms and conditions.
+If you don’t have to go to court, or your hearing didn’t go in your favor, you may be allowed to apply for another license after your suspension period.
+The state will decide if you are eligible to drive again.

 Once you have completed all requirements and your suspension time has ended, you will be eligible to apply for another license.
 Make sure you have all of the required documents, including proof of identity and insurance.
-You will also have multiple fees to pay including restoration and service fees, as well as DWI reinstatement fees, if applicable.
+You will also have to pay fees, including restoration and service fees, as well as DWI reinstatement fees, if applicable.
 These payments are separate from DMV and court costs, and the expense of purchasing a new license.